The Hardcore Holidayoff

 “Sir, he was trying to kill you,” she says, walking up from the side.

-Chaos laughs along with the cheering minions, a few of them forming a square dance in the O.E.L. operator’s exploded corpse.
+Chaos laughs along with the cheering minions, a few of them forming a square dance in remnants of the operator’s exploded corpse.

 “Well… he didn’t!”
 Chaos says with another laugh, completely bypassing the context of the situation.